The controversial film Padmavati has been granted a U/A certificate by India's Central Board Of Film Certification.

 safeguards are there.
 On a first glance, there are not.

-games makers should be held accountable.
+makers should be held accountable.
 The ESRB would need to enforce higher-grade ratings and other labels to distinguish games that rely on predatory monetization.
-As an example, he said that the ESRB could say that if a game has loot
+As an example, he said that the ESRB could say that if a game has loot crates, it

 Australia's advert censors have changed their mind over a lamb marketing advert and have now banned the advert.